IsaacDurand/100-days-of-code/log.md

 **Thoughts**: Today was another slow day - I seem to be alternating between bad days (where I get stuck) and good ones (where I have a breakthrough).
 Hopefully the pattern will hold at least through tomorrow!
 I'm also feeling a bit burned out, so some sleep should help.

+## Day 12: Sunday, January 15

+**Today's Progress**: I fixed the node script so that it will create a row in the exchange table as well as send an SMS.
+I also realized some important things about my database:

+Because each exchange is required to have a user...
+* Before dropping the users table, I must drop the exchange table.
+* Before deleting a specific user from the users table, I must delete any exchanges related to that user.

+**Thoughts**: I felt guilty about taking a break yesterday and a bit distracted tonight (the holiday weekend is lovely, but now my schedule is out of whack, and I love my routines), but it was good to get back into the swing of things.
+Now the goal is momentum!

 ### Resource that may be useful
 * [Twilio conversation](https://www.twilio.com/docs/guides/sms/how-to-create-sms-conversations-in-node-js)
 * [Express/Sequelize example](https://github.com/sequelize/express-example)